bthate/genocide/docs/index.rst

 king his genocide, he can give an arrest warrant for the king, find the king guilty of genocide, place him into his cell and declare the END over genocide.

+END over GENOCIDE means every country an appointed genocide judge to take down the powers that use laws to administer poison.
+These governments commit genocide with these laws and will be prosecuted as such, thus eradicating genocide from this planet.

 MANPAGE
 =======